Genesis (Genesis album): Critical reception

 In his feature article on the band and the album in a September 1983 edition of Sounds, writer Bill Black described Genesis as "an at times frustrating cocktail of the sassy songwriting" that Collins' solo albums apparently brought into the band's songs, "spiced with tantalizing reminders" of the band's more progressive and art rock past.
 He was critical of "It's Gonna Get Better", summarising it as "pure formula" and compared its backtracked keyboard sound to "cosmic Elgar", but rated "Mama" as "savage as you're likely to get with post Gabriel Genesis" and a notable departure from their earlier songs.
 The Kerrang! reviewer determined that for this album Genesis "have traded technical complexity and ingenuity for an altogether more stunning simplicity", making "a Genesis album for people who normally hate Genesis" and "great music for the masses".

-In his retrospective review for AllMusic, Stephen Thomas Erlewine rated the album three and a half stars out of five.
-He criticised the album for lacking coherency, but found that a majority of the tracks are outstanding, "balancing such sleek, pulsating pop tunes as 'That's All' with a newfound touch for aching ballads."
+In his retrospective review for AllMusic, Stephen Thomas Erlewine criticised the album for lacking coherency, but found that a majority of the tracks are outstanding, "balancing such sleek, pulsating pop tunes as 'That's All' with a newfound touch for aching ballads."
 He also praised the band completely redefining themselves as a pop group.

 In 1985 the album received a Grammy Award nomination for Best Rock Performance by a Duo or Group with Vocal while "Second Home by the Sea" was nominated for Best Rock Instrumental Performance.

 Mike Rutherford referred to this album as one of his favourite Genesis albums.

 Track listing

 All music written by Tony Banks, Phil Collins, and Mike Rutherford.
-Lyricists specified below.
+Lyricists as noted.

 "It's Gonna Get Better" contains a sample of the opening cello part of a ballet suite written by Aram Khachaturian.